jovanblazek/elitehub-vault/README.md

 - [PostGraphile Documentation](https://postgraphile.org/)
 - [Drizzle ORM Documentation](https://orm.drizzle.team/)

----

 ## Roadmap

-- [ ] Truncate the database to get rid of invalid old data
 - [ ] Process stronghold carriers and megaships.
 Remove them when they are not present in the FSSSignalDiscovered event or update their location when they appear somewhere else.
 - [ ] Add mechanism to remove stations that are not present in the FSSSignalDiscovered event.
 Stations may be demolished in colonized systems.

----
+- [ ] Track historical data for faction states (Influence, Happiness, Active States, Recovering States, Pending States) and faction presence in systems.

 ## License